esallychang/BIOF521_Spring2022/_episodes/01-Galaxy101_VariantCalling_Tutorial.md

 > 5. Click "Create File" to download the `SraRunInfo.csv` file to a place on your computer where you will be able to find it easily for the next step.
 {: .challenge}

+> ## So what did we just download?
+>
+> Note that the file we just downloaded is not sequencing data itself.
+Rather, it is **metadata** describing the properties of sequencing reads.
+We could actually open this file in a program like Excel, and if we did so, we could see columns of information like **Release Date**, **Sequencing Platform**, and **Sample Name** as reported by the researchers.
+We will filter this list down to just a few sequenced samples that will be used in the remainder of this tutorial.
+{: .callout}

 > ## "Process and filter SraRunInfo.csv"
 >